andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 But where do the aforementioned APIs take these threads from?

-**In browser**, the browser itself creates threads for executing certain Web APIs tasks. (**NOTE:** look at illustration 1 again — there is no "Worker Pool" in Browser Runtime Environment; nevertheless the browser probably has its own Worker Pool like Node.js has, but it's not documented and should be considered an internal implementation detail.)
+**In browser**, the browser itself creates threads for executing certain Web APIs tasks. (**NOTE:** look at illustration 1 again — there is no "Worker Pool" in Browser Runtime Environment; nevertheless the browser probably has its own Worker Pool as Node.js has, but it's not documented and should be considered an internal implementation detail.)

-**In Node.js** the library called `libuv` has a Worker Pool and it just takes threads from this pool and assigns asynchronous tasks to execute in a specific threads.
+**In Node.js** the library called `libuv` has a Worker Pool and it just takes threads from this pool and assigns asynchronous tasks to execute in specific threads.

 ("certain tasks" means the tasks that we usually consider *asynchronous*: network operations, reading files from the disk, <del>timers</del>, <del>events</del>, etc.; full list of them see in the "Event Loop" article).